 As a rule of thumb - You can add .json to the end of most pages to retrieve the data in a common exchange format. e.g.

 No - TeSS is a repository of metadata for training materials and events (i.e. a registry of training materials and events).
 TeSS is an aggregator of metadata of ELIXIR-relevant training information and resources, harvested from individual ELIXIR nodes and from 3rd-party content providers.
 It does not store original training resources, just the metadata and links to them.

-TeSS does not store original training resources itself; rather, it stores metadata of and links to original training resources, and also enables users to create their own packages and workflows of (linked) materials to suit their needs.
+TeSS does not store original training resources itself; rather, it stores metadata of and links to original training resources, and also enables users to create their own workflows of (linked) materials to suit their needs.